 What is a breach of covenant?

-Parts of breaches of covenants
+Types of covenants

-There are various types of covenants including positive and negative covenants and standard and non-standard covenants.
+There are various types of covenants, including positive and negative covenants and standard and non-standard covenants.

 Positive vs. negative covenants

-Negative covenants however, are designed to prevent borrowers from engaging in high-risk actions.
+Negative covenants, however, are designed to prevent borrowers from engaging in high-risk actions.
 These types of covenants typically require borrowers to obtain advance approval for any actions that may be deemed risky.

 Standard vs. non-standard covenants